dosipod/SrWiki/Squelch-and-Gain.md

 ## Voltage Fluctuation
-I've found that bright LED's can sometimes affect the microphone levels, especially with analog microphones.
-This can be as a result of using the WiFi, especially in AP mode, the noise it creates, and its draw on the power supply.
+From faulty microphones to flaky wiring, the ESP8266, getting reliable and spike free sound sampling with WLED and in particular analog microphones has been a challenge.
+This can be as a result of using the WiFi, especially in AP mode, with the noise it creates, and its draw on the power supply.
 Digital microphones such as the INMP441, the ICS-43434 or a line-in provide the best results.

 ## Tables of Approximate Values